 When dealing with memory foam, there’s a way you can estimate durability.
 This is through the product’s density.
 Heavy sleepers should limit their options to products featuring a density of no less than 5 pounds in the comfort layers.
 Anything less than this will wear more quickly over time.
 It’s worth noting that, since the comfort layer is where most direct compression will occur, it’s a good idea to pay attention to the specific density of these layers, as the density of the product as a whole won’t offer you this information.

 Hybrid products offer you many options, and this is because they can use both coils and layers of foam, or a combination of different foam layers.
 This can prove to be the best mattress for overweight couples in that they can take advantage of a number of features specific to higher weights, such as:

 - Good degree of bounce

-Hybrids use more than one material type and you’ll typically find foams and latex products that are combined with an innerspring unit.
+Hybrids use more than one material type, and you’ll typically find foams and latex products that are combined with an innerspring unit.
 When we think of innerspring products, we typically associate them with support and bounce.
 Foams and latex, on the other hand, are commonly associated with hug and contour.
-The two apart are completely different products.
+The two are completely different products on their own.
 However, when combined, they can complement one another in a way that brings to light their best qualities.
-As you analyze durability, keep the following densities in mind:

 Latex Mattress Considerations

-Since it doesn’t absorb heat the way some memory foams do, latex can be a great option for heavy side sleepers who tend to sleep hot.
+Since it doesn’t absorb heat the way some memory foam does, latex can be a great option for heavy side sleepers who tend to sleep hot.
 Furthermore, while it doesn’t offer the bounce of a spring mattress, it typically features quick response to help you move around.
-If you don’t prefer the sharp contour of memory foam, you will appreciate the fact that latex offers a more rounded contour, better balancing sinkage and hug for heavier people.
+If you don’t prefer the sharp contour of memory foam, you’ll appreciate that latex offers a more rounded contour and better balancing of sinkage for heavier people.

 — Good Durability Expectation